-Child Protection information will be kept in a separate Child Protection file for each child via CPOMS.
-Each child's file is secure and can only be viewed by those who are permitted to do so.
+Child Protection information will be kept in a separate Child Protection file for each child, stored in CPOMS.
 Only Child Protection information will be kept in the file and this file will be kept up to date.
 Records of concern, copies of referrals, invitations to Child Protection conferences, core groups and reports will be stored here.
 All Child Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.